Election Commission Of Pakistan (ECP) Announces Official Results Of 55 UCs Of HMC - UrduPoint

 Five UCs 79, 106, 123, 134 and 135 have gone in favour of independent candidates while Jamaat-e-Islami managed to bag just one UC number 124.

-The results of the chairman and vice chairman of four UCs including UC numbers 17, 118, 119 and 137 have not been announced so far, while the results of the wards of the same four UCs have been declared.
+The results of the chairman and vice chairman of four UCs, including UC 17, 118, 119 and 137 have not been announced so far, while the results of the wards of the same four UCs have been declared.